1aurelius/aep-result-script/README.md

 ![alt text](https://github.com/1aurelius/AEP-Result-Script/blob/main/images/share_with_service_account.png)

 ## Configure main.py
+> [!IMPORTANT]
-Some variables have to be changed in the python script in order for it to run correctly.
+> Some variables have to be changed in the python script in order for it to run correctly.
 + Insert the path for your service account key into the `key_path` variable.
 + Insert your rank in the `rank` variable.
 + Insert your username in the `username` variable.